tytydraco/yessleep/out/Help_My_Stalker_is_Trying_to_KILL_ME.md

 She winked, twirled her lip ring, then slid her icy fingers between my legs.
 Subtlety was not her strength.

 The beer arrived and we cheersed.
 She said her name was Rosetta.
-I introduced myself as Dereck the Bass Player, while forcing her hand further north.
+I introduced myself as Derek the Bass Player, while forcing her hand further north.
 Then, after some throwaway small talk, I sauntered towards the stage, more-than-ready for the band’s third and final set.

 Falling Forward played a raucous set.
 Mick, the lead singer and harmonica player, worked the audience into a frenzy.
 Leading the party was Rosetta, dancing sexily, swinging her hips too and fro, fist-pumping and cat-calling.